vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 - The feature supports VPN connection.
 - You must have at least the `Active remediation actions` role assigned.
 For more information, see [Create and manage roles](user-roles.md).
 - You must have access to the device based on the device group settings.
 For more information, see [Create and manage device groups](machine-groups.md).
-- Exclusions, such as e-mail, messaging application and other applications for both macOS and Linux isolation are not supported.
+- Exclusions, such as e-mail, messaging application and other applications for both macOS and Linux isolation aren't supported.
 - An isolated device is removed from isolation when an administrator modifies or adds a new `iptable` rule to the isolated device.
 - Isolating a server running on Microsoft Hyper-V blocks network traffic to all child virtual machines of the server.